drsheldonliuplus/transformers/docs/source/en/fsdp.md

 # Fully Sharded Data Parallel

 [Fully Sharded Data Parallel (FSDP)](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/) is a data parallel method that shards a model's parameters, gradients and optimizer states across the number of available GPUs (also called workers or *rank*).
-Unlike [DistributedDataParallel (DDP)](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html), FSDP reduces memory-usage because a model is replicated on each GPU.
+Unlike [DistributedDataParallel (DDP)](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html), where the full model is replicated on each GPU, FSDP reduces memory usage by sharding the model across GPUs.
 This improves GPU memory-efficiency and allows you to train much larger models on fewer GPUs.
 FSDP is integrated with the Accelerate, a library for easily managing training in distributed environments, which means it is available for use from the [`Trainer`] class.

 Before you start, make sure Accelerate is installed and at least PyTorch 2.1.0 or newer.